antoinevinial/react-boilerplate/README.md

 ![Flux architecture](https://facebook.github.io/flux/img/flux-simple-f8-diagram-with-client-action-1300w.png)

 It's basically organise in 3 different steps : actions, dispatcher and stores :
-1. When you're inside a component, you will call an action to a specific content type (eg : `PageActions.getPage()` to fetch page content).
+1. When you're inside a view, you will call an action to get specific content (eg : `PageActions.getPage()` to fetch page content).
 The action will create a method with params you pass and provide it to the dispatcher.
 2. The dispatcher will send this to the store
 3. The store will launch the request to the API with the params and once it's done, will emit a custom event with the API response.
-Usually, you add `eventListeners` inside your view to update state once store send you data.
+To get back this data, you usually add `eventListeners` inside your view to update your state.

 ## Getting page content inside a view

-If you build a classic website, it's usually a good practice to create a View for each URL.
-Inside this view, you will fetch the API to get the page content.
-So let's create an ExampleView.js file to try this.
-I added a specific `<Route>` inside App.js to match the url /example.
+If you build a classic website, it's usually a good practice to create a *view* for each URL.
+Inside this *view*, you will fetch the API to get the page content.
+So let's create an [ExampleView.js](./src/views/Example/ExampleView.js) file to try this.
+I added a specific `<Route>` inside [App.js](./src/Apps.js) to match the url [http://localhost:3000/example](http://localhost:3000/example).

 ```javascript
 // Import modules.